 Bread has always been looked at as a source of weight gain.
 While this is somewhat true, there are certain types of bread that support a healthier lifestyle.
 But just to be clear, I personally don’t believe that there is one best bread for weight loss.
 The best choice will always depend on your lifestyle and preferences.
 To give you a place to start with your weight loss journey, I’ve listed the best two types of bread to lose weight below.

 While there is no bread that can make us lose weight, there are some types that are healthier than others.
-Sprouted whole grain bread and 100% whole wheat bread is a great way to help weight loss.
+Sprouted whole grain bread and 100% whole wheat bread are great ways to help weight loss.
 These two are good sources of fibre and nutrients while being lower in calories than most types of bread.